-Alcohol Free Events are a useful way for universities to be inclusive of those who do not drink alcohol.
+Non-alcohol-focused events are a valuable way for universities to be inclusive of those who do not drink alcohol.

 Around 15% of university student don't drink.
 Despite this, many social events at universities often revolve around alcohol.
 Many students believe that there should be more social events at university that don't include or revolve around alcohol.